SayliDholam/Tourism_Website/README.md

 # Tourism_Website
-This is a website based on the travel & tourism theme which is developed using html, css, JavaScript(angular js) which implements the SPA(Single Page Application) concept.
-It uses ngRoute for routing some of the pages.
+This is a website based on the travel & tourism theme which is developed using HTML, CSS, JavaScript(AngularJS) which implements the SPA(Single Page Application) concept.
+It uses ngRoute for routing the pages.
 <br/>

 ## Structure of the SPA: